duo-lfalsetta/duo_api_ruby/README.md

 duo_api_ruby uses the Ruby openssl extension for TLS operations.

-All currently supported Ruby versions (3.1 and higher) support TLS 1.2 and 1.3.
+All Ruby versions compatible with this gem (2.5 and higher) support TLS 1.2 and 1.3.

 # Installing